- Home

 Basic Policy

 In recent years, institutional investors have shifted the way to evaluate a company.
-One emphasis from this perspective of evaluation is engagement.
+Among these, engagement is considered important.
 The dialogue between companies and their shareholders as well as investors is growing in terms of strategies and efforts to improve corporate value.
 Trends to promote even broader engagement are growing after the publishing of the Stewardship Code even in Japan.

 The Sumitomo Forestry Group places great importance on engagement from the perspectives of properly assessing the corporate value and earning trust from the market.
-The Group discloses a wide range of information, including non-financial information, in a timely and transparent manner to facilitate understanding among stakeholders of our management policies and business strategies, while regularly feeds back the opinions and requirements of investors who are a vital stakeholder into operations to put in place measures toward sustainable growth.
+The Group discloses a wide range of information, including non-financial information, in a timely and transparent manner to facilitate understanding among stakeholders of our management policies and business strategies, while regularly escalating the opinions and requirements of our important stakeholders, such as investors, to the management, reflecting them to our measures towards sustainable growth.

 Returns to Shareholders